Classical Studies courses for 2019

-The Bristol Classical Studies degree focuses on the literature, art, myth and philosophy of the classical world as well as its reception in later centuries.
-It is designed to provide you with a broad knowledge of Greco-Roman civilisation, while instilling also the analytical and creative abilities needed to interpret its culture, history and philosophy with sophistication and enjoyment.
+Our Classical Studies BA, ranked in the top 20 in the UK (The Guardian, 2018 university league table), focuses on the literature, art, mythology and philosophy of the classical world as well as its reception in later centuries.
+It is designed to provide you with a broad knowledge of Greco-Roman civilisation, while instilling the analytical and creative abilities needed to interpret its culture, history and philosophy.

-In your first two years you will explore core topics in the literary and artistic culture of the ancient Greco-Roman world and consider its legacy in the modern world.
-You will also choose optional units on literature, philosophy, art and history, some of which may be taken in other departments such as archaeology or theology.
-You may choose to study an ancient language, such as Greek, Latin or Sanskrit.
-There is also the possibility of study abroad in your second year.
+You will explore core topics in the literary and artistic culture of the ancient Greco-Roman world and consider its legacy in the modern world.
+You will select optional units on literature, philosophy, art and history, some of which may be taken in other departments, such as History or Theology, and you may choose to study Greek or Latin.
+There is the possibility of study abroad in your second year.